jenmccarthy/clockangle/README.md

 ###Clock Angle

 ##Description:
-This code will return the degrees of two hands on a clock given a specific time.
+This code will return the degrees between two hands on a clock given a specific time.
 This will be submitted for my Ruby TDD assessment.

 ##Author:
 Jennifer McCarthy